-What rules apply to compensation and benefits of nonexecutive directors?
+What rules apply to compensation and benefits of non-executive directors?

 There are no specific rules for compensation of non-executive directors.
-However, if such directors are outside directors (as defined in the Companies Act) in a company with auditors (see question 3), when obtaining the resolution of the shareholders' meeting on directors' compensation, the compensation to be granted to the outside directors must be separately indicated in the applicable agenda.
-Also, if such directors are serving in a company with an audit committee (see question 3), when obtaining the resolution of the shareholders' meeting on directors' compensation, the compensation to be granted to directors serving as audit members must be separately approved, and such directors have the right to state their opinions regarding the agenda in the shareholders' meeting.
+However, if such directors are outside directors (as defined in the Companies Act) in a company with auditors, when obtaining the resolution of the shareholders' meeting on directors' compensation, the compensation to be granted to the outside directors must be separately indicated in the applicable agenda.
+Also, if such directors are serving in a company with an audit committee, when obtaining the resolution of the shareholders' meeting on directors' compensation, the compensation to be granted to directors serving as audit members must be separately approved, and such directors have the right to state their opinions regarding the agenda in the shareholders' meeting.